polywrap/PolyGPT/README.md

 ## GPT-4

 While using the `gpt-3.5-turbo-0613` model will work, we highly recommend using the `gpt-4-0613` model.
-It will double the context window window size to 8k tokens.
+It will double the context window size to 8k tokens.
 The GPT 4 model will be available to more accounts [soon](https://openai.com/blog/gpt-4-api-general-availability).

 ## Ethereum Integrations

 To interact with the Ethereum network using PolyGPT, you can optionally add your wallet's private key to the `.env` file.
 We recommend using a **development wallet** that contains only a small amount of funds to pay for any gas needed.

 **Warning:** PolyGPT is still a prototype, we cannot guarantee that errors will not occur.
-We also realize that having your private key written in plain text is not a good practice, so we highly recommend you only add a private key to a dummy accounts which only have funds that you're willing to lose.
-Wallet integration will be improved in the future so raw private keys usage is not required.
+We also realize that having your private key written in plain text is not a best practice, so we highly recommend you only add a private key to a development accounts which only has funds that you're willing to lose.
+Wallet integration will be improved in the future so that raw private key usage is not required.

 # Collaborating